Medically reviewed by Drugs.com. Last updated on May 12, 2023.

-- You will need to wear special sunglasses during and for 24 hours after care.
+- You will need to wear special sunglasses during and for 24 hours after treatment.
 Protect lips with lipstick that has sunscreen.
-Talk with your doctor.

 - You may get sunburned more easily.
 Avoid sun, sunlamps, and tanning beds.
 Use sunscreen and wear clothing and eyewear that protects you from the sun.
 Keep protecting yourself from sunburn for as long as you were told by your doctor.